Time Freak (2018 film): Plot

 Upon waking up the next day, Stilman finds that the text has disappeared and Debbie no longer breaks up with him.
 Evan and Stilman return to the present time.

 Stilman calls Debbie and goes over to her apartment where they have sex.
 They plan a birthday dinner for Stilman.
 Debbie is over an hour late for the dinner and their table is given away when Stilman gets upset.
 They make up and go to a waffle place.
 Stilman feels bad about getting mad despite it being her fault.
 Evan is upset about the small amount of change that has come to his life.
 Later, Debbie texts Stilman saying they should talk again.
 Stilman begins working on the time machine again.

 Two years later, Debbie and Stilman are married and having dinner with their friends including Evan and his new girlfriend.
 Debbie has a recording set up for a new album, she reveals she does not really care about it and is less inclined to be a musician.
 Debbie brings up the fact that they never fight or disagree about anything.

-Stilman sees Evan about being addicted to using the machine and that it was making their life too perfect and making Debbie unhappy.
+Stilman sees Evan being addicted to using the machine and that it was making their life too perfect and Debbie unhappy.

 Debbie suggests having a baby to be happy again.
-In the morning, he gives Debbie a kiss and then Evan comes and asks him not to destroy the time machine.
+In the morning, he kisses Debbie and then Evan comes and asks him not to destroy the time machine.
 Evan reveals he uses it often and Stilman locks him out, but Debbie lets him in again.
 They both fight each other and Debbie becomes upset when she finds the time machine.
 Stilman explains what he is going to do and Evan jumps in.
 They go back to the first day Debbie and Stilman met and Evan chases him with his car to ensure he comes up with the theorem for the time machine.
 Stilman reveals they cannot go back as his phone is not hooked up.
 Stilman kisses Debbie and then begins to leave her.
 Her consciousness from the future comes back and they begin to argue but eventually make up.